BDubDesigns/wompify/readme.md

 - Sensible guardrails:
   Local only, no fetch requests or logging.

 - Manual activation (FUTURE):
+  - Currently the script automatically runs on each page when activated.
-  Click the “WOMPIFY!” button that floats in the corner.
+  - In the future, users will have the option to auto-run, or click the “WOMPIFY!” button that floats in the corner to Wompify on demand.
 Choice for no background script or auto-run.

 ## Install (Dev mode)